pymc-devs/pymc-examples/myst_nbs/pymc3_howto/api_quickstart.myst.md

 +++

-PyMC3 allows you to freely do algebra with RVs in all kinds of ways:
+PyMC allows you to freely do algebra with RVs in all kinds of ways:

 ```{code-cell} ipython3
 with pm.Model():